- Is your centre licensed? What does it mean to be licensed by the Fraser Health?

 - What do I need to bring for my child?

-Lunch, sippy cup, and milk bottlers for infant and toddlers
+- Lunch, sippy cup, and milk bottles for infant and toddlers

 Please label ALL your children’s belongings including food containers.